Frequency-Sovereignty-System/primary-frequency-root/README.md

-## Version Notice (Important)
+# Root Declaration — Frequency Sovereignty System

+Version: 2.0
+Effective Date: 2025-12-09

-This repository contains multiple versions of the Root Declaration.
+This repository defines the canonical root identity and authority of the Frequency Sovereignty System.

-The current authoritative version is:
+Current authoritative document:

-ROOT_DECLARATION_v2.md
+- ROOT_DECLARATION_v2.md

-All materials labeled v1.1 are preserved as historical records.
+This layer defines identity and authority only.
-They do not define current system behavior, authorization, or interpretation.
+It does not define execution, interfaces, or operations.

+All prior materials are superseded unless explicitly referenced.

 This repository is the canonical authority for system identity and boundary definition.